 In 1983, the American Paralysis Association convention was told that cells taken from human aborted fetuses and injected into animals provided evidence of being useful in repair of spinal cord accidents and degenerative diseases.

 In 1988, The LA Times reported that Dr. Kevin Lafferty, of the University of Colorado saw "good results" in six of 17 diabetic patients treated with "implanted cells" from fetal pancreases.
 The Times also reported that about 200 patients worldwide had received fetal liver cells, primarily to restore bone marrow loss because of cancer therapy.
 And that Dr. Robert Gale of UCLA, had implanted fetal liver cells into six radiation victims of the (then) Soviet Union's 1986 Chernobyl nuclear disaster (an ironic case in which American researchers utilized a form of therapy the American medical establishment considered unproven at best, and quackery at worst, to help save lives in a foreign country).

-In 1995 and 1996, other examples of advances in cell therapy were exhibited when treating Myocardial Infarctions and other heart diseases; based in large part by the experimental works of Chiu RC (1995), Li RK (1996), and Menasche P (1996), each of whom were preceded by the well-documented clinical experiences of both German practitioners of Cell Therapy and Soviet Cell Transplantologists decades earlier.
+In 1995 and 1996, other examples of advances in cellular therapy were exhibited when treating Myocardial Infarctions and other heart diseases; based in large part by the experimental works of Chiu RC (1995), Li RK (1996), and Menasche P (1996), each of whom were preceded by the well-documented clinical experiences of both German practitioners of cellular Therapy and Soviet cellular Transplantologists decades earlier.